flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 - [Installer](https://api.flybywiresim.com/installer)
 - [Standalone Versions](https://flybywiresim.com/a32nx/#download)

-*Media in this article were provided by floridude, Popespice.
+*Media in this article were provided by floridude, Tarek.
 They retain the exclusive rights.*

-*Editors: Commander Ga, Davy, RogePete*
+*Editors: Commander Ga, Bernardo, Davy, RogePete*